-The MedTech Funding Mandate launches on 1 April 2021 and NHS Supply Chain is the agreed supply route for the first four products selected by NHS England and NHS Improvement to be funded in 2021/2022:
+The MedTech Funding Mandate launches on 1 April 2021 and NHS Supply Chain is the preferred supply route for the first four products selected by NHS England and NHS Improvement to be funded in 2021/2022:

 - gammaCore – a handheld device which alleviates the symptoms of severe cluster headaches